PasseiDireto/trigger-external-workflow-action/README.md

 PRs welcome!
 This action is a Docker container, so it is very easy run it locally.
 Be sure you have all the required inputs represented as envrionment variables.
 For instance you will need a `INPUT_GITHUB_PAT` to represent the input `github_pat` the action will actually pass.
 Note the `INPUT_` preffix and the camel case representation.

 ### Development guide
+Be sure you have Python 3.9, otherwise Make won't run as it should.
+An easy solution is to run `make` commands inside a Docker container.

 Clone the repository using Git:
 ```sh